pet-eletrica-ufes/pet-assistant/README.md

 * give free advices
 * interact in real time with hologram
 * interact in real time with automation system (LED, doors, lights, etc)
+* extract information from websites and api's
+* solve riddles

 # How to Run